LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="ResetPasswordByResetToken-put-">Auth Reset Password by Reset Token (PUT)</h4>
- This API is used to set a new password for the specified account.<a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-reset-password-by-reset-token" target="_blank">More info</a>
+ This API is used to set a new password for the specified account.

 ```java